-The vast majority of volunteer communication is done electronically via email, social media, and the Telegram app.
-Volunteers are expected to have access to and regularly check at least one of the three to ensure they are receiving important volunteer communications in a timely manner.
+The vast majority of volunteer communication is done electronically via email and social media.
+Volunteers can also opt to receive text updates through the volunteer software.
+Volunteers are expected to have access to and regularly check these communication services to ensure they are receiving important volunteer communications in a timely manner.